R1PeR/MouseToVJoy/README.md

 ## Getting Started

-Simply launch application, it will automaticly start feeding data to vjoy.
+Simply launch application, it will automaticly start feeding data to Vjoy device if exist.

 ### Prerequisites